vishalrp/datablogs/Pandas.md

 # Mean temperature by city, season
 df.groupby(['city', 'season'])['temp'].mean()

-Max and mean temperature by city? new_df = df.groupby('city').agg({'temp': ['mean', 'max']})
+Max and mean temperature by city and store into a new dataframe? new_df = df.groupby('city').agg({'temp': ['mean', 'max']})

 # new_df has multiple levels in columns, you can remove it by doing